Behavioral Health

 • High Quality of Earnings & Clean Operations

-Strong documentation, clean financials, consistent billing practices, and stable clinician utilization all reduce buyer diligence risk and often increase multiple.
+Strong documentation, clean financials, consistent billing practices, consistent growth, and stable clinician utilization all reduce buyer diligence risk and often increase multiple.

 • Diversified Payer Mix

-A balanced mix of commercial payers, Medicare, and cash/concierge revenue mitigates reimbursement risk and broadens buyer appeal.
+A balanced mix of commercial payers, Medicare, and cash/concierge revenue mitigates reimbursement risk and can broaden buyer appeal.
+Some buyers only seek out in network practices - and having clinicians credentialed in a wide scope of panels is best.

 • Tech-Enabled Delivery

-Whether it’s an advanced EMR setup, telehealth platform, or data analytics tracking patient outcomes, tech systems signal scalability — and buyers pay for scalability.
+Whether it’s an EMR setup, telehealth platform, or data analytics tracking patient outcomes, and/or highly effective marketing and advertising for patient acquisition, tech systems signal scalability.

 • Staff and Clinical Stability